 Despite popular belief, rarely played straight in James Bond.
 Bond often has the gist of the plan figured out, and though the villain often gloats, they rarely have to explain too much, at worst clearing up the details.

 Subverted in the very first Bond film, Dr. No, though not with the Big Bad or even The Dragon, but a mere Evil Minion, Dr. Dent.
 He says, "You might as well know, as you won't live to use the information.
 I'm working for —" and in a swift motion, Dent grabs his gun and aims it at Bond, who replies with one of his most famous Pre-Mortem One-Liners: "That's a Smith and Wesson, and you've had your six."

 Justified in On Her Majestys Secret Service, where just for once Blofeld actually has a sensible reason for keeping the captured Bond alive and explaining the plot to him: Bond's credibility will lend weight to Blofeld's threat to the United Nations.

 Lampshaded in the card gameBefore I Kill You, Mister Bond (which became James Ernest's Totally Renamed Spy Game after legal threats).

 Subversion in Goldfinger: Auric blabs about his master plan to a bunch of goons, not Bond.
 Bond just so happens to be peeking in.
 Then Goldfinger kills the goons; however, he made sure they told their people to cooperate before he eliminated them.
-Then inverted, when Bond himself explains the plan to Goldfinger.
+Then inverted, when Bond himself explains the plan to Goldfinger, and why it is doomed to fail.
 Initially Bond thought the plan was a heist, but when Goldfinger says it isn't, Bond realises what the true plan is, and tells Goldfinger that it's actually quite brilliant.

 You think Blofeld is going to explain his plan, but...